BrownBiomechanics/Autoscoper/Documentation/hierarchical-3d-registration.md

 The Hierarchical 3D Registration module utilizes a robust image registration algorithm based on rigid transformations.
 The algorithm is inspired by the method proposed by [Marai et al. 2006](http://dx.doi.org/10.1109/TMI.2005.862151) and implemented using [ITKElastix](https://elastix.dev/index.php).
 The bone hierarchy defines the structure of objects to be registered, arranged to reflect the anatomical relationships between parent and child bones.
 The process starts by defining regions of interest (ROIs) around the bones in the static 3D CT image (Source Volume), which will be compared against the corresponding regions in each frame of the dynamic dataset (CT Sequence).
 The entire hierarchy is registered in each frame, traversed in a breadth-first manner  starting with the root bone.
 During the registration of a given bone from the source volume to a specific frame in the sequence, the module provides a initial transformation that serves as the starting point for the optimizer.
 Once the optimal transformation from the source region to the target region is found, it is propagated to all child bones in the hierarchy, adjusting the starting position for each subsequent bone in the current frame.
 This hierarchical approach enhances the optimization process by accounting for motion constraints and thereby improving the alignment accuracy throughout the sequence.

+## Accessing the Hierarchical 3D Registration Module

+To access the module, install the `Hierarchical 3D Registration` extension, following similar steps to the [AutoscoperM extension installation instructions](getting-started.md#installing-autoscoperm), then open the `Hierarchical 3D Registration` module located under the `Tracking` category in 3D Slicer.

 ## General Inputs and Outputs

 The Hierarchical 3D Registration module requires four inputs: